risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ## Required permission

-To successfully sink data into Snowflake, the S3 user account must have the appropriate permission:
+To sink data into Snowflake, the S3 user account must have the appropriate permission:

 - For the S3:  The user must have `WRITE` permission.